VoltRipper

 Is the Arctic Leopard XE Pro R better than the Sur-Ron Ultra Bee?

 On hardware, the XE Pro R matches or beats it: the two share a 74V / 4,440 Wh platform, but the Arctic Leopard makes slightly more peak power (26.5 vs 24.5 kW), is ~20 lb lighter (175 vs 195 lb), runs bigger 21/18 wheels, carries a higher claimed top speed, and costs ~$800 less.
-The Ultra Bee still scores higher on our board (90 vs 84) because of what the spec sheet doesn't show — Sur-Ron's decade-deep aftermarket, dealer network, resale, and proven reliability.
+After our latest recalibration the Ultra Bee still leads our board (94 vs 91) — but three points is not a chasm, and what the spec sheet doesn't show still matters: Sur-Ron's decade-deep aftermarket, dealer network, resale, and proven reliability are exactly what a single Score can't fully capture.
 The XE Pro R is the better spec-per-dollar bike; the Ultra Bee is the safer thing to own.

-Because the VoltRipper Score weights support, resale, and proven reliability — not just hardware.
-On the numbers the XE Pro R genuinely wins (lighter, cheaper, more power, bigger wheels), but Sur-Ron's decade-deep parts catalog, dealer network, owner community, and strong resale are worth real points over years of ownership, and the Ultra Bee is rated for intermediate riders where the newer Arctic Leopard leans expert.
+Because the VoltRipper Score weights support, resale, and proven reliability heavily but can't fully price in a decade of dealers, parts, and owner history.
+On the numbers the XE Pro R genuinely wins on hardware — lighter, cheaper, more power, bigger wheels — though it sits three points behind on the Score, 91 to 94.
+And Sur-Ron's decade-deep parts catalog, dealer network, owner community, and strong resale are worth real money over years of ownership, and the Ultra Bee is rated for intermediate riders where the newer Arctic Leopard leans expert.
 Better specs are a big part of the story, not the whole story of living with the bike.

 Which is faster, the Arctic Leopard XE Pro R or the Sur-Ron Ultra Bee?